-Fred Finch Youth Center has been providing intensive community-based mental health services for youth in homes, schools, and clinics for over two decades.
+Fred Finch Youth & Family Services has been providing intensive community-based mental health services for youth in homes, schools, and clinics for over two decades.
 Characterized by accessible, trauma-informed, and intensive support, mental health services are provided to youth at risk of placement disruption, whether from natural, foster family, or group home care.
 Services reach young people with mental illness, significant trauma or loss, or other emotional distress.
 Mental health services are also provided in school settings where the focus is on promoting emotional health so that a student can benefit from their educational opportunities.

 In-Home Services (Alameda County)